mosip/esignet/helm/esignet/README.md

 ## Introduction

-esignet is part of the esignet modules, but has a separate Helm chart so as to install and manage it in a completely indepedent namespace.
+esignet is part of the esignet modules, but has a separate Helm chart so as to install and manage it in a completely independent namespace.

 ## Prerequisites